surajK610/surajk610.github.io/_projects/disentangled-learning.md

 ---

-*This research was conducted at Brown University's Department of Computer Science.
+*This research was conducted at Brown University's Department of Computer Science with collaborator Neil Xu.
 The complete codebase, experimental data, and additional visualizations are available in our [GitHub repository](https://github.com/surajK610/disentangled-learning-by-projection).*

 ## Technical Appendix